HCloward/syniti-hugo/content/Integrate/Use_Cases/ConfigureProcess_emplate_LoopsRFC.md

   - Configures relationships for process template loops

-    **NOTE**: Refer to [View and Configure Relationships for a Process Bases on an RFC](VwConfigureRshpsProcRFC.htm) for more information.
+    **NOTE**: Refer to [View and Configure Relationships for a Process Bases on an RFC](VwConfigureRshpsProcRFC) for more information.

 <!-- end list -->